mcvm-launcher/mcvm/docs/docs/packages/declarative.md

 - `side`: Check whether this package is being installed on client or server.
 - `modloaders`: Check if the users's modloader matches any of the `modloader_match`'s.
 - `plugin_loaders`: Check if the users's plugin loader matches any of the `plugin_loader_match`'s.
+- `content_versions`: Check if the content version requested for this package matches any of the patterns.
 - `stability`: Check for the configured stability of the package.
 - `features`: Check if all of the listed features are enabled for this package.
 - `content_versions`: Check if the user has configured any of the given content versions for this package.